 Moving to a new home is one solution for this, although an expensive and time consuming one.
 If there are serious feng shui design flaws, or if the building has geopathic stress or strong electromagnetic fields creating health hazards, then this may be necessary.
 But if it’s just a matter of clearing out predecessor imprints, a deep and thorough space clearing ceremony will do the job.

 If you’re fit and in good health, you can do the ceremony yourself, following the 21 steps in my book, Creating Sacred Space with Feng Shui.
 Otherwise call in the services of one of the professional space clearers I’ve trained, especially if the place is very deeply imprinted.

-To give you an example from my own life, Richard (my husband) and I once visited Sydney in Australia for a couple of months and rented four different self-catering apartments during that time to experience living in different parts of the city.
+To give you an example from my own life, my husband, Richard, and I once visited Sydney in Australia for a couple of months and rented four different self-catering apartments during that time to experience living in different parts of the city.
 Each had substantial predecessor energy of one kind or another when we arrived, which initially made us feel like we didn’t want to stay there.
 But space clearing cleaned them up immediately.
 Even I was surprised at the difference the ceremony made in the last place we stayed in, which had seen quite a bit of usage and initially looked to be beyond redemption.

 These were not cheap rentals, by the way.
 We paid a good rate for them and they were generally well furnished and fitted out.
 But rented places have imprints of hundreds of previous occupants and these were as saturated as they come.